 This course is a priority for Chairs and CEOs/Artistic Directors of arts and cultural organisations who are interested, as a pair, in learning more about the principles of effective governance, and who are ready to interrogate their own practice in order to improve it.
 We are particularly keen to ensure that we are supporting Arts Council England National Portfolio Organisations.

 The Chair/CEO days are supported by Arts Council England, through a three-year grant to develop sector leaders working in England.
 The fee for the course is £300 + VAT for the pair.
+Organisational members of the Cultural Governance Alliance receive a 10% discount.
 Successful organisations will be invoiced for this fee upon being accepted onto the course.
 The fee is non-refundable.

 Closing date for all applications: 5pm, Monday 15th July 2019